 It is the responsibility of each portfolio department to arrange the printing and secure freighting of their PB Statements.
+The contact officers for CanPrint Communications Pty Ltd are listed under section 14 Contacts.

-Portfolios should make sure they have sufficient hard copies of their PB Statements for their own internal needs, and make additional hard copies of their PB Statements available on request to other stakeholders, not including the distribution requirements listed below, such as:
+Portfolios should make sure they have sufficient hard copies of their PB Statements for their own internal needs, and make additional hard copies of their PB Statements available on request to other stakeholders, in addition to the distribution requirements listed below, such as:

 - other departments and relevant entities

-- major client organisations and
+- major client organisations

 - the libraries of tertiary institutions.